jcornaz/kwik/docs/built-in-generators.rst

 ``Generator.maps(keyGen = Generator.default(), valueGen = Generator.default(), minSize = 0, maxSize = 200)``
     Generate sets. ``keyGen`` can be used to define the generator of the elements.

-    Generation include empty maps
+    Generation include empty and singleton maps as samples

-    Maps will be generated of any size between ``minSize`` and ``maxSize``, but there is higher probability of generation for the smallest sizes.

     Will fail in it takes too much iteration to reach the ``minSize`` (so make sure the element generator can generate enough different values)